 Top your salad with watercress micro greens and your dish will be fit for the most elegant of occasions.
 Creamy mashed potatoes complement most meat dishes.
 And don’t get us started on baked scalloped potatoes – crispy, cheesy, and creamy… yes please!

 While gardening can fill your fridge and fruit bowl, it’s also a way to create a beautiful outdoor environment where you can unwind and relax.
-Planting scented flowers like roses can enliven all your senses when you step outdoor.
+Planting scented flowers like roses can enliven all your senses when you step outdoors.
 While roses have traditionally been a challenge to grow, modern varieties are much easier to care for.
 They’re often hardier, have been bred to withstand specific environmental conditions, and can be disease and pest resistant.
 Standards will provide formal beauty and frame your outdoor space while climbing roses offer colour, texture, and add softness to walls, trellis, and guiding wires.

 Great news – you don’t have to do the garden all by yourself.
 Get the kids or grandkids involved and make gardening a fun activity.
 By getting their hands dirty and tending to plants, they’ll learn where their food comes from and how easy it is to grow organic produce.
 It’s easy enough to set aside a pot or corner of the garden for the little ones to make their own.
 Get them started with some microgreens for rapid results that will retain their interest.
 Plant some strawberries plants and blueberry trees as well so they can watch them ripen before picking and eating them.
 Cherry tomatoes are also crowd-pleasers and sunflowers put on a show the kids are sure to love.

 Spring gardening can feel busy, and it asks us to be industrious for a week or two.
 But with a little hard work now, you’ll be set for months of gardening success.
 While these tips are a great start, there’s no limit on what you can do with your garden.
-Once the planting is done, sow some secondary rows or take some time to sit back enjoy the birdsong.
+Once the planting is done, sow some secondary rows or take some time to sit back and enjoy the birdsong.